 - Application requires direct skin contact

-This topical treatment is designed for large dogs and fits into a monthly care routine.
-The waterproof formula provides ongoing coverage, and the six-dose package offers convenience for extended use.
-Application is straightforward and intended to disrupt the flea and tick life cycle.
+This monthly topical treatment is designed for large dogs, providing a straightforward way to manage fleas and ticks.
+The formula is waterproof and the six-dose package offers convenience for long-term use.
+Application is simple and intended to disrupt the flea and tick life cycle.

 What We Like: